-The West Ridge Trail Camp has been closed since early 2017, maybe because of the danger of falling trees or branches.
+The West Ridge Trail Camp has been closed since early 2017.

 West Ridge is a quiet, remote trail camp.
 Being on top of a ridge it does get some nice afternoon light while most of the park is already in gloomy darkness.
 The heavily-logged redwood forest that completely dominates the hills of Nisene Marks is nice but seems worn-out compared with, say, Pescadero Creek or Butano State Park.